 Private schools in Malta

 Private schools in Malta are either affiliated with the Catholic Church or are independent.
 They are all overseen by the Ministry for Education and, like state schools, offer the national curriculum.
-They typically use English as the language of instruction, which gives expat families an alternative to the Maltese-language state schools.
+They typically use English as the language of instruction, which gives expat families an alternative to the primarily Maltese-language state schools.

 Independent schools